Hearts (card game): Scoring

-A player taking all 13 hearts pays 13 chips: four to each opponent and one to the table.
+A player taking all 13 hearts pays (or gets paid by if Shoot the Moon rule is used) 13 chips: four to each opponent and one to (or from if Shoot the Moon rule is used) the table.
 Otherwise, the player with the lowest number of hearts wins and the others pay that player in chips the number of hearts they took.
-So if A has one heart, B two, C four and D six, A will receive 2 chips from B, 4 from C and six from D making 12 in toto.
-If two or more players have the lowest number of hearts, they divide the spoils, any remainder staying on the table for the next round.
+So if A has one heart, B two, C four and D six, A will receive 2 chips from B, 4 from C and six from D making 12 in total.
+If two or more players have the lowest number of hearts, they divide the spoils and any remainder stays on the table for the next round.
 So if A and B have two hearts, C has three and D has six, C pays 3 chips, D pays 6 and A and B claim 4 each, leaving the remaining chip on the table.
 A player who revokes in order to avoid taking 13 chips, pays 8 to each opponent.